 If you like country music ...

-Country music is very well-represented on the State Fair Main Stage with both Brett Eldredge and Old Dominion – but that's not the only place you can hear some terrific twang.
-While there's country scattered across the stages of State Fair, the best place to find it on the regular would be Big Sky Country Bar & Grill, which lives up to its name with Tim Castle and Dale Sellers performing a tribute to the genre's legends Aug.
-4-10, Amileigha Blue and Jeremy from Rebel Grace hitting a few shows and many more taking the stage.
+Country music is well-represented on the State Fair Main Stage with both Chris Young, Hank Williams Jr. and Brothers Osborne – but that's not the only place you can hear some terrific twang.
+While there's country scattered across the stages of State Fair, the best place to find it on the regular would be Big Sky Country Bar & Grill, which lives up to its name with Tim Castle performing a tribute to the genre's legends Aug.
+5-11, Amileigha and Jeremy from Rebel Grace coming to Big Sky on Thursday, Aug.
+12 and many more taking the stage.

 - Big Sky Country Bar & Grill – on Central Avenue and Third Street